 A blood test is also available for the

 The doctor may also choose to carry out a complete blood count, to diagnose anemia, or a metabolic panel, to analyze a person’s kidney and liver function.

 Sometimes, medical professionals can mistake spondyloarthritis for other similar conditions, which can delay diagnosis and treatment.
-This is especially the case among females.
+This is

 There is currently no cure for this condition.
 However, treatment can help relieve the symptoms and slow the progress of the condition.